rust-lang/rust/text/0000-unreservations-2018.md

 However, `unsized type` or `unsized struct` might be a desirable syntax for declaring a *dynamically sized type (DST)* or completely unsized type.
-Therefore, we will hold of on unreserving `unsized` until we have a better ideas of how custom DSTs will work and it's clear we don't need `unsized` as a keyword.
+Therefore, we will hold off on unreserving `unsized` until we have a better ideas of how custom DSTs will work and it's clear we don't need `unsized` as a keyword.